 This is especially important given the fact that over-maintaining adds little or no value to the detection or prevention of asset failure.
 It is often assumed that the probability of failure reduces with increased preventive maintenance frequency.
 However, the relationship between preventive maintenance frequency and the probability of failure is not so tightly correlated.

 Especially in cases where assets are opened, adjusted, or otherwise handled, there is a chance that equipment will be returned to service in a worse condition than when it was received.
 This means that as maintenance frequency increases, the probability of a maintenance-induced failure also increases.

 The challenge associated with changing maintenance frequency is that without accurate data, it is difficult to know where the current frequency sits on the over/under scale.
 Frequency reductions could result in proportional reductions in equipment reliability.
 To add to the risk, the results may not be apparent for some time.
 Without specific, real time data, the only reasonable strategy in changing maintenance processes are where the consequences of failure are low and the current frequency is obviously high.
 This conservative approach will never lead to significant improvements or increased returns.

-Instead, operators should be looking at real time equipment performance data delivered via building commissioning software.
+Instead, operators should be looking at real time equipment performance data delivered via predictive maintenance software.